 Future success at the University is by no means determined by performance on these placement tests.
 Nevertheless, your performance on the tests will determine the classes for which you may register.
 If test scores show deficiencies, students may not be able to register for college-level writing and/or math courses.

-If a student does not achieve a satisfactory score on a placement test, there are three options:
+If a student does not achieve a satisfactory score on a reading or math test:

 Can students prepare for the mandatory placement tests?